fwartner/replace/README.md

 Inspired by https://github.com/piranha/goreplace

+## Support me

+I invest a lot of resources into creating [best in class open source packages](https://wartner.io/open-source).
+You can support me by [buying one of my paid products](https://wartner.io/open-source/support-me).

+I highly appreciate you sending us a postcard from your hometown, mentioning which of my prpjects you are using.
+You'll find my address on [my contact page](https://wartner.me/contact).
+I publish all received postcards on [my virtual postcard wall](https://wartner.io/open-source/postcards).

+### Note
+This section is inspired by my friends at [Spatie](https://github.com/spatie).

 ## Features

 - Simple search&replace for terms specified as normal shell argument (for escaping only normal shell quotes needed)